octobercms/docs/backend-forms.md

         }
     }

 The fourth method uses a specific method declared in the model's class.
 In the next example the `listStatuses()` method should be defined in the model class.
-This method should return an array of options in the format **key => label**.
+This method receives all the same arguments as the `getDropdownOptions()` method, and should return an array of options in the format **key => label**.

     status:
         label: Blog Post Status